 - Your share in the newly developed building will correspond to an undivided share of land you own in the old apartment.

 The government acquires a part of the land (in your apartment complex) for widening a road, or any other infrastructure development.
-The compensation is given based on the UDS of your flat.
+The compensation is given based on the undivided share of land of your flat.

 The price of land appreciates while that of a flat depreciates.

-If you know the land rate and your corresponding UDS in the apartment, you can calculate the actual value of the property.
+If you know the land rate and your equal, undivided share of land in the apartment, you can calculate the actual value of the property.
 When you sell the property, you can find out how much is your return on investment (ROI).

 In the example given above, when you demolish the apartment, a person who has a 2BHK gets 500 sq.ft worth of UDS.
 While, for a 3BHK, you get 750 sq.ft of UDS.